Rose in Vale Country House Hotel

 Rose in Vale Country House Hotel, in Mithian, Cornwall, England, UK, is a building of historical significance and is Grade II* listed on the English Heritage Register.
 It was originally a 17th-century Cornish longhouse that consisted of two cottages.
-In 1761 Mr Thomas Nankivell bought the property and added the Georgian frontage.
+In 1761, Mr Thomas Nankivell bought the property and added the Georgian frontage.
 It was the home of several prominent people over the next two hundred years.
-Today it is a hotel which provides accommodation and restaurant facilities and caters for special events, particularly weddings.
+Today, it is a hotel that provides accommodation and restaurant facilities and caters to special events, particularly weddings.